Skip to content

 2026 Pricing (verified March 2026):

-We tested Tinder’s Super Like feature.
-It noticeably increased match rates compared to regular swipes, but you only get one free per day.
+Tinder’s Super Like feature can increase your odds of matching compared to a regular swipe, since it signals stronger interest, but you only get one free per day.

 For detailed profile optimization tips, check out our guide on Tinder Smart Photos.
 If you’re having technical issues, see our Tinder not working troubleshooting guide.